dolittle/migrations/DotNET.SDK/v4-v5/README.md

 version 5 and with its stream thinking, you could find yourself creating new streams for different purposes and then not have access to all the information you need to leverage the stream capabilities.

+The reason we're doing this change is to be able to maintain a separate Microservice and Event oriented runtime component that can be maintained and versioned separately.
+In a running distributed system, this is the component that does the heavy lifting and can therefor be separately patched without having to recompile any application code.
+Another clear benefit with this approach is the ability to offer SDKs for different programming languages.

 ## Versions